 Whole Foods looks set to open a second store in Berkeley after pulling out of negotiations to build a new store in Albany in September.
 The site would be at 1025 Gilman St., in the location currently occupied by Office Depot.

-Office Depot is slated to move across the street to Gilman Village which will give it about half the space of its current 30,000-square foot store.
+Office Depot is slated to move across the street to the Gilman District, which will give it about half the space of its current 30,000-square-foot store.
 “That’s as much space as it needs,” said Doug Wiele of retail developers Foothill Partners, who is about to close on buying both properties this week in partnership with Marin-based property management company The Pratt Company.

 Wiele would not confirm Foothill was in talks with Whole Foods specifically, but he said he was in negotiation with grocery stores and “expected the next tenant to be a grocery store.”
 Although the lease has not yet been signed, sources close to the deal say the real estate arm of Whole Foods has given the go-ahead to the Gilman site.